kfjahnke/envutil/README.md

 mode, more complex schemes like lux' shallow cone/steep pyramid method are not yet available in envutil.
-Image vignetting is not touched either, and for brightness envutil just looks at the Eev values and brightens/darkens accordingly, which is only correct for linear RGB input. stacks aren't yet supported.
+Image vignetting is not touched either, and for brightness envutil just looks at the Eev values and brightens/darkens accordingly, which is only correct for linear RGB input.
+Stacks aren't yet supported, but exposure brackets can be HDR-merged (see --synopsis)

 envutil parses PTO format 'leniently' - you need to pass an image file name, projection and hfov in the i-lines, but other parameters may or